math-practice/valence-identity/README.md

 ### b.
 Graphing colors

-A separate set of colors, primarily to differentiate different categories shwon in charts and graphs, is defined as below.
-These colors are chosen with perceptually distinction and verbal describability in mind.
+A separate set of colors, primarily to differentiate different categories shown in charts and graphs, is defined as below.
+These colors are chosen for their perceptual distinctiveness and verbal describability.

 The color set is also designed to be used in order.
 If you want only four colors, the first four colors from the list can be used, as the colors at the top of the list are more identifiable.
 It is best practice to keep the number of colors to a minimum in a single chart.